sahiga/developer.box.com/guides/embed/box-dicom.md

 * Version: `1.3.5`
 * Locale: `en-US`
-* Javascript: [js][js]
+* Javascript: [`boxdicom.com/dist/1.3.5/dicom-en-US.min.js`][js]
-* CSS: [css][css]
+* CSS: [`boxdicom.com/dist/1.3.5/dicom.min.css`][css]

 <Message warning>

 # Update to `v1.3.0` or higher

 If you are using a version of the DICOM Viewer prior to `v1.3.0`, please upgrade to `v1.3.0` or higher.

 </Message>

 ## Supported Locales

 To use a different locale, replace `en-US` in the Javascript download URL above with any of the following supported locales:

 |         |         |         |         |
 | ------- | ------- | ------- | ------- |